North Carolina program

 How do you apply?

-Attend the required homeownership class and counseling pathway, get pre-approved through one of the City's approved lenders, then have that lender apply to the City on the buyer's behalf.
+Complete the required homeownership education, confirm household income stays at or below 80 percent of AMI, get pre-approved through one of the City's approved lenders, and have that lender submit the Raleigh application package on your behalf.

 Official source evidence